 Port Ginesta has a distinctive Blue Flag.
 The Blue Flag campaign is a symbol that demands compliance with sanitary-environmental standards and prohibits the dumping of polluting products such as fuels or oils into the sea.
 Ports that carry this badge facilitate the collection of waste through suction pumps.
 The administration also has a responsibility to promote recycling.

 Les Botigues de Sitges is the area between the towns of Castelldefels and Sitges which includes Port Ginesta, within the Sitges District.
-Originally, the name came from the Catalan word for the old huts where fishermen kept their equipment.
-The traditional economic activity of this area has always been agriculture, vineyards, farming and of course, fishing.
+Originally, the name came from the Catalan word for the old huts where fishers kept their equipment.
+The traditional economic activity of this area has always been agriculture, vineyards, farming, and of course, fishing.

 Trade with the Colonies first began in Sitges in 1779.
 This was after Catalonia gained a free trade permit with the Americas.

 Before this, Seville and Cadiz had the monopoly of all trade between Spain and “The Indies” (as the Americas and Caribbean were known).
 Consequently, trade continued until the beginning of the 19th-century, which led to the consolidation of maritime activity in the locality.